Sphinx Push-up

 • Doing the exercise on a declined position

-• Putting your hands closer from you - the closer your hands is, the harder the exercise gets
+• Putting your hands closer to you - the closer your hands are to your center, the harder the exercise gets

 • Progressing to a harder variation/exercise